- Article (1) Definitions

 Article (8) Transactions of Persons with Special Needs

-1. If any person concerned is uneducated, the Notary shall have his / her thumbprint affixed to the instrument, and shall record the same in the Minutes.
+1. If any person concerned is illiterate, the Notary shall take their thumbprint affixed to the instrument, and shall record the same in the Minutes.

 5. If any concerned person is afflicted with a mental disability, the curator appointed by the competent court shall sign on his behalf.